A little knowledge is a dangerous thing.

 In the comments attached to this answer, the submitter defends its status as the selected answer, by saying that it is one of the earliest submissions.
 He says he had "'competed' in high-traffic tags with fastest-gun-in-the-west responses like this."
 Then, he says that "you don't get this level of rep by deleting your answer, even if that's the right thing to do."

-To my way of thinking, this comment alone is very telling: people are incentivized to leave their answers up, regardless of whether they are accurate or helpful, regardless of whether it is, by their own admission, "the right thing to do."
+This comment alone is very telling: people are incentivized to leave their answers up, regardless of whether they are accurate or helpful, regardless of whether it is, by their own admission, "the right thing to do."
 In other words, it places a heavy emphasis on speed over accuracy — and I always had a problem with educational games that did this, since I was a kid in school.
 We should be rewarding correctness, not speed, and perhaps that thesis deserves its own blog post.

 But it gets even worse.